XR2Learn/Enabler-6-Personalisation-Tool/README.md

 ### Personalization Tool

-1. Navigate to the directory Personalisation_Tool
+1. Navigate to the directory Personalization_Tool
 2. Prepare the virtual environment (Create and activate virtual environment with venv).

    `python -m venv ./venv`